-Individual fleets and aggregators who are interested and eligible must sign up via the Energy Saver website to receive access to the online platform.
+Individual fleets and aggregators who are interested and eligible must sign up via the energy.nsw.gov.au website to receive access to the online platform.
 When signing up, they will have to provide a valid registered ABN in their organisations' name.